 Other CRA measures to help small businesses

-- CRA will recognize electronic signatures as having met the signature requirements of the Income Tax Act as a temporary administrative measure.
+- Recognizing electronic signatures as having met the signature requirements of the Income Tax Act as a temporary administrative measure.

-- Audits: No more post assessment GST/HST or Income Tax audits for the next four weeks.
+- Eliminating most post assessment GST/HST or Income Tax audits until further notice.

-- Collections: Collections activities on new debts will be suspended until further notice, and flexible payment arrangements will be available.
+- Suspending collections activities on new debts until further notice and making flexible payment arrangements available.
 More details here.

 EI sickness benefits